FAQs Soapberries & Wool Dryer Balls

 I have heard of Soapnuts, but not Soapberries...are they different?

 Soapberries are suitable for all types of washing machines including front and top loaders.
 Because they leave no residue on the fabrics, they can be used without activating the rinse cycle, saving water.
+Simply pop 5 berries into the small cotton wash bag provided and pop them in the drum of your washing machine WITH your clothes.

 What is the ideal temperature to use soapberries in the laundry?